Oscar favorite ‘Anora’ wins best film, director and actor at the Independent Spirit Awards

 The generally lighthearted show took a moment to acknowledge the impact of the wildfires on Los Angeles.
 Bryant made a plea to anyone watching the show, in the audience or on the YouTube livestream, to help rebuild L.A.
 She pointed to a QR code that appeared on the livestream to make donations to the Film Independent Emergency Filmmaker Relief Fund, providing grants to alumni impacted by the wildfires.

-They also paid tribute to longtime film independent president Josh Welsh, who died earlier this year at age 62.
+The show also paid tribute to longtime Film Independent president Josh Welsh, who died earlier this year at age 62.
 Welsh had colon cancer.

 “Emma was a producer on four nominated projects tonight,” Bryant said.
 “But even more importantly, her hair is short now.”